 Sugar-free gum.
 This is a great choice to chew after meals, because it generates saliva to help clean out your mouth.
 Many sugarless gums also contain an artificial sweetener called xylitol, which reduces bacteria and helps enamel remineralize.

-At Nashville Center for Aesthetic Dentistry, we hope this list has helped you gain a greater appreciation for some of the foods you are already eating and how they are helping your oral health.
+At Nashville Aesthetic Dentistry – Dennis J. Wells, DDS, we hope this list has helped you gain a greater appreciation for some of the foods you are already eating and how they are helping your oral health.
 If you have dental concerns including cracked teeth, stained teeth, misshapen teeth, or even if you are just in need of a thorough professional cleaning, we hope you’ll consider us to serve you with general and cosmetic dental services.

 Reach us at 615-371-8878.
 We look forward to making you our next satisfied patient.

--Dr. Dennis J. Wells and Dr. Daniel K. Weese, Nashville Center for Aesthetic Dentistry
+-Dr. Dennis J. Wells and Dr. Daniel K. Weese, Nashville Aesthetic Dentistry – Dennis J. Wells, DDS

 Information was used from “Best and Worst Foods for Your Teeth,” accessed 02/13/2015.